 This Chemistry Word Search puzzle is a fun way to exercise your brain.
 Solve it online or print it out.
 The online version is replayable.
 The letters rescramble each time you open it!

-To solve this word search online, click the Small, Medium, or Large link under the picture at left.
+To solve this word search online, click the Small, Medium, or Large link under the picture of the game.
 This opens the puzzle in a pop-up window.

 This is an HTML5 game.
 It works in most browsers automatically.

 If you like this word search, check out the rest of the free online word searches collection.
 Or if you prefer to solve word searches on paper, see the list of free word search printables on this site.

 HOW TO PLAY.
 Look through the Chemistry Word Search puzzle for the words listed on the right side of the puzzle.
 Words can be forward, backward, or at an angle.

 To cross out and complete a word, drag over the letters of the word with the mouse.
 A line appears through the word, and a checkmark appears to the left of the word in the word list.

 ZOOM IN.
 If the Chemistry Word Search puzzle seems too small on your screen, click the +A button at the top of the puzzle window to zoom in.
 You can zoom back out by clicking the -A button.

 TIMER.
 If you are a competitive person, try resolving the puzzle and beating your previous time.
 The count-up timer in the upper-left corner of the puzzle keeps track of how long you've been working on the word search.

 POINTS.
 You can also compete against yourself or a friend for points.
 When you open the word search game, you're given a starting score of 1,000 points.